3 & The Key: Huskers run away from Peru State 97-58

 What made the poor rebounding effort even worse was that the Huskers paired it with slow defensive rotations on the perimeter that led to countless wide-open 3-point looks.

-Peru State made 12 threes on the night, and the majority of those were uncontested shots with no defender within 10 feet of the shooter.
+Peru State made 12 threes on the night, and many of those were uncontested shots with no defender within 10 feet of the shooter.

 Hoiberg was understandably frustrated with his team’s effort in those areas, but he said a game like this would be a great learning opportunity to study and improve upon.
 However, a top-35 Colorado team will be in town next, and a repeat performance could make for a very long night.